 Where to Find All the Lake Placid Area Olympic Venues

-Lake Placid hosted the Olympics not once, but twice!
+Lake Placid, NY hosted the Winter Olympics not once, but twice!
 Today you can tour many of the sites, the Olympic Museum, and more.
 Here's what to know and where to go to experience everything Olympics in Lake Placid.

 The History of Olympic Venues in Lake Placid